torson/knock-port/README.md

 2-step approach is needed, because HTTPS port can't be made stealthy due to the nature of HTTPS handshake, and HTTP is plaintext so a network sniffer can easily catch the access key - that's why the step-1 and step-2 access keys should be different.
 Also each user can have different/unique pairs.

-So step-1 is to hide the setup from public, and step-2 is to secure the setup from step-1 network sniffing.
+So step-1 is to hide the setup from public, and step-2 is to secure the setup (to some degree) from step-1 network sniffing.
+In such a case the attacker can still attack the HTTPS port.
+There is a FlaskForm form checker and flask_limiter rate limiter in place to remedy the attack.
+A more security-aware web server like Nginx should be put in front the HTTPS port for such a case.

 ### Detailed Breakdown of the 2-step procedure
 1. Client (curl) sends POST request:

 - TCP SYN to establish connection.
-- TCP SYN-ACK from server (allowed by nftables rule).
+- TCP SYN-ACK from server (allowed by iptables/nftables rule).
 - TCP ACK from client to complete the handshake.
 - HTTP POST request sent over the established TCP connection (this can also be part of TCP ACK packet).

 2. Server receives POST request:

-- Due to nftables rules, the server host does not send an ACK back for the HTTP POST data (web server sends it, but it's dropped by the firewall).
+- Due to iptables/nftables rules, the server host does not send an ACK back for the HTTP POST data (web server sends it, but it's dropped by the firewall).
 - The TCP stack on the client side waits for an ACK or response.
 As the ACK never comes there's TCP stack retransmission:
 - After a timeout, the client’s TCP stack retransmits the HTTP POST request.
 - This continues, following the exponential backoff strategy, until it reaches the maximum retransmission limit.